BhavyaMehta2/UNET/README.md

 ### BaseNode Class

 The `BaseNode` class, defined in the provided code (`BaseNode.groovy`), represents a node in a network simulation using the UNet framework.
-It includes functionalities for neighbor discovery, TDMA broadcasting, and CSMA broadcasting.
+It includes functionalities for neighbor discovery, TDMA broadcasting.

 #### Functionality Highlights:

 - **Neighbor Discovery**: The `BaseNode` periodically broadcasts initialization datagrams to nearby nodes for neighbor discovery.

 - **TDMA Broadcasting**: After discovering neighbors, the `BaseNode` broadcasts TDMA time slots to coordinate communication.

-- **CSMA Broadcasting**: Based on the number of neighbors, the `BaseNode` starts CSMA broadcasting to manage shared access to the medium.

 #### Parameters: